 The preliminary service plan is required to be completed within 72 hours.
-However best practice and 4Kids prefers Network Providers complete this at the time of placement, unless it is not clinically appropriate due to the child's needs such as late-night emergency placement or extreme dysregulation of a child.
+However, for best practice purposes 4Kids prefers Network Providers complete this at the time of placement, unless it is not clinically appropriate due to the child's needs, such as late-night emergency placement or extreme dysregulation of a child.
 If the preliminary service plan is not completed at placement a supervision plan will need to be put in place until the preliminary service plan can be completed.

-The initial service plan meeting will be held on or before the 30^{th} day of placement after the child is removed from their home of origin and will be coordinated by the Network Provider case manager.
+The initial service plan meeting will be held on or before the 30th day of placement after the child is removed from their home of origin and will be coordinated by the Network Provider Case Manager.